Do You Check Engine Oil Hot Or Cold?

 Yes, engine oil can be checked cold.
 However, it is best to check it when the engine is warm.
 Checking the oil when the engine is cold will give you a false reading.

-When Should You Check Engine Oil Level
+When Should You Check the Engine Oil Level

 The oil level should be somewhere between the “full” and “low” markings on the dipstick.
 If it’s below the “low” mark, you’ll need to add more oil.
 Another way to check your engine oil level is by looking at the electronic display in your car.